b310-digital/teammapper/README.md

 # TeamMapper

 Mindmapping made simple: Host and create your own mindmaps.
-Share your mindmap sessions with others and collaborate on mindmaps.
+Share your mindmap sessions with your team and collaborate on mindmaps.

 TeamMapper is based on mindmapp (https://github.com/cedoor/mindmapp , discontinued).
-In contrast to mindmapp, TeamMapper features shared mindmapping sessions with multiple users based on websockets.
+In contrast to mindmapp, TeamMapper features shared mindmapping sessions for your team based on websockets.

 ## Features: